jcolag/entropy-arbitrage/2024-06-27-unification-part-1.md

  > **K'VADA**: I know my duty, Captain.
 When I am given orders, I follow them, but I do not like secrets.
 I want to know why we are going on this mission.

-You might recognize K'vada, now, as [Stephen Root](https://en.wikipedia.org/wiki/Stephen_Root), who has gone on to a highly successful career, mostly in comedy.
+You might recognize K'vada, now, as {% wiki Stephen_Root|Stephen Root|en %}, who has gone on to a highly successful career, mostly in comedy.

  > **PICARD**: Quite nice.
 Thank you.